MHamzaS45/Hollow-Purple/README.md

 </p>

 ## Tech Stack:
 - Mediapipe
 - HTML, JS, CSS

 ### How to use it
 1. Clone the Repository
+2. Be sure to have all the relevant libraries installed (Mediapipe)
-2. Remember to allow camera access
+3. Remember to allow camera access
-3. Make sure your hands are visible on screen
+4. Make sure your hands are visible on screen.
+(Blue will be rendered on one's right hand side, with Red being tracked on the other)
-4. Bring your hands together to unleash Imaginary Technique: Hollow Purple
+5. Bring your hands together to merge Cursed Technique Lapse: Blue with Cursed Technique Reversal Red to unleash <b>Imaginary Technique: Hollow Purple</b>

 Hope you like it! :)